 When you visit the nursing home, talk to the management, the doctor and the head nurse.
 Prepare a list of questions about the working hours and approach of the senior staff, doctor and social worker.
 Ask for information about the number of caregivers per resident in the various shifts, as well as the caregivers’ training and qualifications.
 Inquire about available treatments, such as physiotherapy and occupational therapy.
 Ask for detailed information about the menu and kitchen standards, and whether residents can receive a special diet when they need it.

 Ask to take a tour of the nursing home’s various departments.
-Special things to note during your tour: overall cleanliness, how crowded the rooms are, types of beds and whether they have railings, cleanliness of bathrooms and showers, emergency buttons and where they are placed, and whether the dining roon is pleasant and spacious.
-In wings for the mentally frail observe the security arrangements at the doorway: can anyone just walk in and out, or is the door locked, so that only authorized personnel may open it?
+Special things to note during your tour: overall cleanliness, how crowded the rooms are, types of beds and whether they have railings, cleanliness of bathrooms and showers, emergency buttons and where they are placed, and whether the dining room is pleasant and spacious.
+In wings for the mentally frail observe the security arrangements at the doorway: can anyone just walk in and out or is the door locked, so that only authorized personnel may open it?

 Visit the home again independently, without making prior arrangements, at different times of day.
-Meal times, specifically the evening meal, are an excellent time to visit a nursing home, providing you with a firsthand impressiion of the quality of food and the caregivers’ attitude as they feed the residents.
+Meal times, specifically the evening meal, are an excellent time to visit a nursing home, providing you with a firsthand impression of the quality of food and the caregivers’ attitude as they feed the residents.
 At this time you will also be able to meet visiting family members and ask them for recommendations.
 Listening to the opinions of residents’ families is most advisable.